BBergle/mkv-language-remover/README.md

 The purpose of this container is to go through you movies directory and convert all mp4 and m2ts file to mkv and then remove a specific language from those movies.

-It also removes any commentary tracks
+It also removes any commentary tracks if set to true

 The container can be found here: https://hub.docker.com/r/bbergle/mkv-language-remover/tags